Doma-Luxy/RaspberryPi_led_switch_over_MQTT/README.md

 ![snipp](https://user-images.githubusercontent.com/54951169/150240486-bdf48621-ed3c-403d-8956-255df23b689e.png)

 3. The next step is to create an app in Xcode.
 After we created a new project we add a podfile to the folder through the terminal, to be able to open the `.xcworkspace` file.
 In the "Storyboard" we created the frontend layout of the app and assigned what the actions schould do.
-In this case the "UISwitch" is turning the LED on and of and the "Connect" and "Disconnect" buttons are initating and terminating the connection to the MQTT server.
+In this case the "ledToggle" is turning the LED on and of and the "Connect" and "Disconnect" buttons are initating and terminating the connection to the MQTT server.

 ```swift
 import UIKit